BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

-Following SRAM’s launch of XX1 and the introduction of subsequent wide-range 1×11 and 1×12 groups, the single-ring drivetrain is becoming the norm on high- to mid-level mountain bikes, and is increasingly found on entry-level bikes too, thanks to the introduction of SX Eagle and NX Eagle 12-speed drivetrains.
+Following SRAM’s launch of XX1 and the introduction of subsequent wide-range 1×11 and 1×12 groups, the single-ring drivetrain has now become the new norm on high- to mid-level mountain bikes, and is increasingly found on entry-level bikes too, thanks to the introduction of SX Eagle and NX Eagle 12-speed drivetrains.

-Chainring size ranges widely, depending on the intended use, from 38-tooth chainrings for strong cross-country racers down to 28- and even 26-tooth chainrings on some fatbikes.
+Chainring size ranges vary widely, depending on the intended use, from 38-tooth chainrings for strong cross-country racers down to 28- and even 26-tooth chainrings on some fat bikes.
 Most bikes with 1x drivetrains come with 32- or 30-tooth chainrings.

 By removing the front derailleur and corresponding shifter, a single-ring drivetrain is less complex as well as lighter.
 Many novice riders find 1x drivetrains easier to operate as well.